IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Click on the `Services` designer located in the left panel.
 This is where API Services can be modelled to interact with the entities modelled in the domain designer.

-Now we will create a CQRS style `Service` for creating and retrieving `Owner`s.
+Now we will create a CQRS style `Service` for adding and retrieving `Owner`s.

 * Create a `Folder` named `Owners`, this folder represents our Owners service and will contain it's associated `Command`s and `Query`s.